oVirt/ovirt-site/source/vdsm/log-files.html.md

 ### Libvirt debug logs

 Since oVirt 3.5.0 (VDSM 4.16.0), VDSM does not enable the overly verbose libvirt debug logs automatically.
-However, these logs are very useful when troubleshooting VDSM, and are required when reporting libvirt bugs.
-To manually enable libvirt debug logs, please refer to the [official libvirt documentation](http://wiki.libvirt.org/page/DebugLogs)
+To manually enable libvirt debug logs, please refer to the [official libvirt documentation](http://wiki.libvirt.org/page/DebugLogs) Please note that when reporting libvirt bugs, it is often required to attach the relevant libvirt debug logs.

 ## Reading the log